DelKatey/Batch.Image.DL/README.md

 - 12 July 2016: Initial build version of 0.0.1.0.
 Able to parse and stream/download images (sequentially) from two different manga sites, albeit only part of the wide selection available due to parsing issues.
 - 13 July 2016: Reworked methods to enable wider compatability with the available selection of manga from the two sites, at the cost of processing speed.
 - 13 July 2016: Added xkcd support.
+- 14 July 2016: Added an advanced option to downloading images in batches.
+Now you can queue up "jobs", and leave it running while you go do something else!

 ## Installation